sdodlapati3/OmicsOracle/ADVANCED_CLEANUP_ANALYSIS.md

 - ✅ **Backend Server Running:** FastAPI server operational on port 8000 with full API endpoints
 - ✅ **Startup Scripts Optimized:**
   - Removed redundant `start_enhanced_interface.sh`
-  - Created unified root-level `start-futuristic-enhanced.sh` for full-stack startup
+  - Created unified root-level `start.sh` for full-stack startup
   - Supports `--backend-only`, `--frontend-only`, and port configuration options
 - ✅ **Major Cleanup Completed:**
   - **Reduced to 1 UNIVERSAL startup script** (from 13 total scripts!)
-  - Created intelligent `start.sh` with auto-detection and symlinks
+  - Created intelligent `start.sh` with smart argument parsing and auto-detection
-  - **Symlinks:** `start_server.sh` → backend-only, `start-frontend.sh` → frontend-only
+  - **All functionality consolidated**: backend-only, frontend-only, full-stack, and dev modes
-  - Eliminated ALL redundancy and user confusion
+  - Eliminated ALL redundancy and user confusion - only one script to remember!

 The OmicsOracle project is now in a fully functional state with all essential code and documentation restored from the git history.